Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 Other financial help available

-If your income has been adversely affected by the coronavirus outbreak, there are a number of other measures in place to help.
+If your income has been adversely affected by the pandemic, there are a number of other measures in place to help.

 - Tax help for self-employed and businesses HMRC has set up a dedicated coronavirus helpline for self-employed workers and business owners who are concerned about making tax payments.
 Call 0800 015 9559; 8am to 8pm Monday to Friday; 8am to 4pm Saturday.